-Considerations that should be given to minimise the risk:-
+Considerations that should be given to minimise the risk: -

-- The ability to reach the place of work safely. - That the scaffold / platform provided is erected by a competent person and current safety tag is visible. - That there are adequate guard rails provided. - That the walkway boards are arranged to prevent trips and falls. - Sufficient signage is on display. - Where a powered access is provided i.e. lift, a trained and competent person must ensure that it is correctly fixed and adequately guarded with regular inspections recorded. - When working from ladders, ensure the equipment is in good working order.
-The ladder should be secured to prevent slipping down / sideways. - Never over reach or over stretch yourself to gain access. - Never operate any lifting equipment i.e. hoists, cherry pickers, etc. unless you have been authorised and trained to use the equipment specified.
+- The ability to reach the place of work safely. - That any scaffold / platform provided is erected by a competent person and current safety tag is visible. - Sufficient signage is on display. - Advice is sought when appropriate - When working from ladders, ensure the equipment is in good working order.
+The ladder should be secured to prevent slipping down / sideways. - Never over reach or over stretch yourself to gain access. - Never operate any lifting equipment i.e. hoists, unless you have been authorised and trained to use the equipment specified.